Slamy/Wiki_MiSTer/Core-configuration-string.md

 ### Valid options for the menu (`[]` - means optional parameter):
 * `C[,{Text}]` - Enables a cheat menu entry with the label `{Text}`.
+* `CHEAT` - like DIP, for arcades with a cheat system
 * `D{Index}` - Prefix which disables the option if `menumask[Index]` is set.
+* `DIP` - in arcade cores, this will display the DIP menu from the MRA
 * `d{Index}` - Same as 'D', but disables the option if `menumask[Index]` is NOT set.
 * `F[S][#],{Ext}[,{Text}][,{Address}]` - Load file button.
   * `{Ext}` - a concatenated list of 3 character file extensions.
 For example, `BINGEN` would be `BIN` and `GEN` extensions.